 Hot Work Permits for Cooking

 A hot work permit is required for all grilling and frying done on campus.
 Stationary grills located outside residence halls are exempt and do not require a hot work permit to use.
-The University Fire Marshal’s Office issues annual hot work permits to University Housing to cover use of stationary grills.
+The University Fire and Life Safety’s Office issues annual hot work permits to University Housing to cover use of stationary grills.

 To obtain a “hot work permit” between normal operating hours (Mon – Fri, 8am – 5pm) call our office at 919.515.2568.
 If no answer, call our communication center at 919.515.3000.
 If you need to borrow a fire extinguisher, please let us know when you call the office.